 \section{Introduction}

-Recent advances in robot learning have led to remarkable progress in developing generalist policies capable of acting across diverse tasks and environments~\cite{ma2024survey,firoozi2025foundationsmodel_survey,zhao2025cot,brohan2022rt,zitkovich2023rt,kim2024openvla,black2024pi_0,li2024cogact,chi2025diffusionpolicy}.
-Vision–Language–Action (VLA) models~\cite{brohan2022rt,zitkovich2023rt,kim2024openvla,kim2025fine,black2024pi_0,li2024cogact,lin2025evo1}, which benefit from the multimodal understanding and transfer ability of Vision–Language Models (VLMs)~\cite{liu2023visulinstructiontuning,bai2023qwen}, have emerged as a promising pathway toward general-purpose robot policy.
-Leveraging large-scale real-world robotic datasets~\cite{o2024openx-embodiment}, VLA models can perceive visual scenes, understand natural language instructions, and directly execute low-level actions to complete complex tasks across diverse scenarios.
-However, in real-time deployment, VLA models must process continuous visual streams within dynamic environments and thus struggle with heavy computational overhead.
-To mitigate this, existing works have explored acceleration techniques such as model lightweighting~\cite{wen2025tinyvla}, quantization~\cite{park2024quantizationvla}, and early-exit~\cite{yue2024deer} for VLA.
-Despite effectiveness to some extent, these methods require either architectural modifications or retraining, therefore hindered by poor generalizability.
+Recent advances in robot learning have led to remarkable progress in developing generalist policies capable of acting across diverse tasks and environments~\citep{ma2024survey,firoozi2025foundationsmodel_survey,zhao2025cot,brohan2022rt,zitkovich2023rt,kim2024openvla,black2024pi_0,li2024cogact,chi2025diffusionpolicy}.
+Vision-Language-Action (VLA) models~\citep{brohan2022rt,zitkovich2023rt,kim2024openvla,kim2025fine,black2024pi_0,li2024cogact,lin2025evo1}, which benefit from the multimodal understanding and transfer ability of Vision-Language Models (VLMs)~\citep{liu2023visulinstructiontuning,bai2023qwen}, have emerged as a promising pathway toward general-purpose robot policy.
+Leveraging large-scale real-world robotic datasets~\citep{o2024openx-embodiment}, VLA models can perceive visual scenes, understand language instructions, and execute low-level actions across diverse scenarios.
+However, real-time deployment requires VLA models to process continuous visual streams in dynamic environments, incurring heavy computational overhead.
+Existing VLA acceleration techniques, such as model lightweighting~\citep{wen2025tinyvla}, quantization~\citep{park2024quantizationvla}, and early-exit~\citep{yue2024deer}, mitigate this cost but often require architectural modifications or retraining, limiting their generalizability.